department-of-veterans-affairs/health-apis-exemplar/README.md

 {
   "hostname": "Bryans-MacBook-Pro.local", // The application hostname
-  "instance": 488928549,                  // A unique application instance id "time": "2020-08-03T18:56:21.170030Z",  // The request time "requestCount": 5,                      // Cumulative request count for the instance "greeting": "hello",                    // The supplied greeting or 'hello' "headers": {                            // Any specified request headers
+  "instance": 488928549,                  // A unique application instance id "poisoned": false                       // Indicates whether the app is poisoned "time": "2020-08-03T18:56:21.170030Z",  // The request time "requestCount": 5,                      // Cumulative request count for the instance "status": 200,                          // The supplied status code or 200 "headers": {                            // Any specified request headers
     "host": [
       "localhost:8080"